hugowschneider/fastgraphql/docs/pages/tutorial/query-mutation.md

 # Queries and Mutations

-Define queries and mutations in the context of GraphQL is define the way any consumer will interact with the server serving the GraphQL API.
+Queries and mutations in GraphQL are the way any consumer will interact with the server serving the GraphQL API.

-Exposing them using *FastGraphQL* is very straigh forward as we saw in the example on the previous section.
+Exposing them using *FastGraphQL* is very straightforward as we saw in the example in the previous section.

-Lets go a little deeper on how to define them.
+Let us go a little deeper into how to define them.

 ## Queries and muntation in Python code

-**FastGraphQL** handles query and mutations as python functions which have type annotations for all its parameters and return type.
+**FastGraphQL** handles queries and mutations as python functions that have type annotations for all its parameters and return type.

-!!! note "Can Query act as mutation?"
+!!! note "Can Query act as a mutation?"

     "*Because there is no restriction on what can be done inside resolvers, technically there’s nothing stopping somebody from making Queries